Teaching Staff and Responsibilities

 What are our aims at KS3?

 In line with the National Curriculum, our aim is to provide a high-quality computing education which equips pupils with the skills and knowledge to understand and change the world around them.
 We are preparing our pupils for a radically different employment environment, where many new jobs are being created in new digital industries.
-The curriculum will teach pupils key knowledge about how computers and computer systems work, and how they are designed and programmed.
-However, we believe the best way we can prepare our pupils for the future workplace is by helping them to become independent and resilient learners with the ability to adapt and learn new skills as and when needed.
+The curriculum will teach children key knowledge about how computers and computer systems work, and how they are designed and programmed.
+However, we believe the best way we can prepare our students for the future workplace is by helping them to become independent and resilient learners with the ability to adapt and learn new skills as and when needed.

-By the time pupils leave Sacred Heart of Mary Girls’ School, students will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).
+By the time students leave Sacred Heart of Mary Girls’ School, students will have gained key knowledge and skills in the three main areas of the computing curriculum: computer science (programming and understanding how digital systems work), information technology (using computer systems to store, retrieve and send information) and digital literacy (evaluating digital content and using technology safely and respectfully).

 How does this subject develop over KS3?